 If you plan to attend a school outside of Alaska, and use the Alaska Supplemental Education Loan, you must be a resident of Alaska.

-If you are applying for an Alaska Refinance Loan or Family Education Loan, you must be a resident of Alaska.
 Cosigners for an Alaska Refinance Loan are not required to be a resident of Alaska.

 A credit score is a number derived from information in your national credit bureau file, it represents the likelihood that you will be able to repay a loan as required.
 A credit score does not consider employment or income.
 Your credit score is based on your previous repayment history, the relationship between available credit and your repayment obligations.